Central Park: 2010s to present

 In 2014, the New York City Council proposed a study on the viability of banning vehicular traffic from the park's drives.
 The next year, mayor Bill de Blasio announced that West and East drives north of 72nd Street would be closed to vehicular traffic, because the city's data showed that closing the roads did not adversely impact traffic flows.
 Subsequently, in June 2018, the remaining drives south of 72nd Street were closed to vehicular traffic.

-Several structures were renovated.
+Several structures were also renovated in the 2010s.
 Belvedere Castle was closed in 2018 for an extensive renovation, reopening in June 2019.
 Later in 2018, it was announced that the Delacorte Theater would be closed from 2020 to 2022 for a $110 million rebuild.
-The Central Park Conservancy further announced that Lasker Rink would be closed for a $150 million renovation between 2021 and 2024.
+The Central Park Conservancy further announced that Lasker Rink would be closed for a $150 million renovation; demolition of the existing rink began in 2021.

+In March 2020, in response to the coronavirus pandemic, temporary field hospitals were set up within the park to treat overflow patients from area hospitals.
+By mid-2023, the New York City government was considering erecting tents in Central Park to temporarily house asylum seekers.
+This move came after the federal government repealed an order authorizing Title 42 expulsions of migrants, which had been implemented during the COVID-19 pandemic.
+A renovation of the Chess and Checkers House was completed in June 2023, and a renovation of the Delacorte Theater began later that year.
+In addition, pickleball courts were added to Wollman Rink in 2023 and became permanent the next year.
+The Central Park Conservancy allocated $64 million in early 2024 to fix sidewalks on 108 blocks immediately surrounding the park.
+Later that year, the conservancy announced plans to redesign the park's drives to provide bike lanes and pedestrian paths of consistent width.
+A report by the conservancy also recommended constructing bike lanes on the 86th Street transverse, as well as removing traffic lights from the park, which served little purpose due to the lack of vehicular traffic.

+Davis Center, which replaced the old Lasker Rink, was completed in April 2025.
+The renovated Delacorte Theater reopened that July.